Alice James Books: Manuscript selection and awards

 "The cooperative selects manuscripts for publication through its national, annual award, the Alice James Award, previously known as the Beatrice Hawley Award.
 The press previously offered the Kinereth Gensler Awards, a regional, annual competition open to residents of New England, New York and New Jersey.
 Winners of the Kinereth Gensler Awards became active cooperative members, judging future contests and participating in editorial and executive decisions.
 The Alice James Award does not carry a cooperative work commitment."
 The Kundiman Poetry Prize was previously offered through Alice James Books for a first or second book by an Asian American poet.
 The prize was co-sponsored by Kundiman (nonprofit organization).

 Alice James Books also has selected manuscripts for publication through the AJB Translation Series, which accepts queries of poetry manuscripts translated into English.

 Affiliation and funding

-Since 1994, the press has been affiliated with the University of Maine at Farmington, and offers a publishing internship program for UMF students which offers the students work experience and education.
+From 1994 to 2022, the press was affiliated with the University of Maine at Farmington, and offered a publishing internship program for UMF students which offers the students work experience and education.
+Since 2022, Alice James Books has its headquarters in Pineland Farms in New Gloucester, Maine, where they host an independent publishing internship.
 The press has received funding from the Maine Arts Commission, as well as receiving funding from UMF and the National Endowment for the Arts, private foundations, and individuals.